o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 toc: true
 ---

 This tutorial guides you through the process of creating a project game release layout for windows in **Open 3D Engine (O3DE)**.
-A *project game release layout* is a directory structure that contains the Game Launcher and the packaged assets needed to run the Game Launcher outside of the developer environment.
+A *project game release layout* is a directory structure that contains the **Game Launcher** and the packaged assets needed to run the Game Launcher outside of the developer environment.

-Packaged assets are `.pak` files that contain product assets from the project's `Cache/pc` directory.
-The Game Launcher loads the content in the packaged assets that make up a project, such as its levels, code, shaders, and other assets.
+*Packaged assets* are `.pak` files that contain product assets from the project's `Cache/pc` directory.
+The Game Launcher loads the packaged assets that make up a project, such as its levels, objects, environment, and game play logic.

 The instructions here guide you through the following steps:
 - Process your project's assets.